joao-pampanin/kedro-expectations/README.md

 ## Example

-To make things clearer, the following example will approach the most complex usage of the plugin, which is when we want to create an specific expectation for a partitioned dataset

-This example was made using ProjetaAi's Partitioned Iris Starter
+To make things clearer, the following example will approach the most complex usage of the plugin, which is when we want to create an specific expectation for a partitioned dataset.
+It was done using the [Partitioned Iris Starter](https://github.com/ProjetaAi/projetaai-starters/tree/main/for_projetaai/project/partitioned_projetaai)

+To start using the plugin, make sure you are in your project's root folder and the pipeline is executing correctly

+Considering you have the plugin installed and the conditions right above are true, the plugin should be used the following way:
+- Run the init command
+- Create one or more suites depending on your needs
+- Make sure to enable the Kedro Great Hook in your project's settings
+- Execute the Kedro Pipeline normally

 ### Init and Suite Creation